ietf-tools/bibxml-service/docs/ref/glossary.rst

          - :attr:`xml2rfc_compat.models.Xml2rfcItem.sidecar_meta`
          - :class:`xml2rfc_compat.types.Xml2rfcPathMetadata`

+   anchor
    xml2rfc anchor
+      Used to mean two different strings, which may be the same but are conceptually different:

-      Part of the filename in an :term:`xml2rfc-style path` without “reference” or “_reference” prefix and file extension.
+      - Part of the filename in an :term:`xml2rfc-style path`, without “reference” or “_reference” prefix and file extension.

-      It also appears as the “anchor” attribute on the ``<reference>`` element in returned XML.
+      - The value of the “anchor” attribute on the ``<reference>`` element in BibXML.

    xml2rfc fetcher function
    xml2rfc fetcher